 I do know that preparing a turkey dinner can take a bit of work.
-With a few simple and well chosen recipes that you can prep ahead of time you can make sure that you’re sitting down with a glass of wine in hand before any of your guests even arrive.
-These Thanksgiving side dishes are (most of them) very easy to make and can be made ahead of time to save you time on turkey day.
+With a few simple and well-chosen easy Thanksgiving side dishes that you can prep ahead of time, you can make sure that you’re sitting down with a glass of wine in hand before any of your guests even arrive.
+These easy Thanksgiving side dishes are simple to make and can be made ahead of time to save you time on turkey day.

 These carrots are sweet with just a touch of bourbon flavour in the background.
 The crunchy pistachios will be everyone’s favourite.

 Make ahead: Shell the pistachios up to a week before.
 You can wash the carrots and leave them in the pan you plan on cooking them in several hours before.

 Watch out turkey, these gorgeous stuffed onions will steal the show.

 Make ahead: To save you time on Thanksgiving, you can make stuff these up to a day ahead and then store them in your fridge until you are ready to bake them.
 Pop them in the oven as soon as you take out the bird and they’ll be ready in time for dinner.

 Every turkey dinner needs a cranberry sauce to go with it.
 This is my go to recipe that I have used for years and it never fails me.
 If you’ve never made cranberry sauce before you’ll be amazed at just how easy it is, and how much better it tastes than store-bought.

 Make ahead: You can make this up to three days ahead and then store it in your fridge until you are ready to serve it.